philgoood84/PokerHandEvaluator/README.md

 combination, running his five-card evaluation algorithm 21 times to find the best answer, which is apparently too time-inefficient.
-Omaha poker would be even more complicated, as it requires picking exactly two cards from four of player's cards, and exactly three cards from five community cards.
+Omaha poker would be even more complicated, as it requires picking exactly two cards from four player's cards, and exactly three cards from five community cards.
 Using brute force, it would take 60 iterations (5 choose 3 multiplied by 4 choose 2) of Kev's 5-card evaluation algorithm.